Kuat Piston Pro X Review: Real-World Test On My 4Runner

 Things To Know Before You Buy

-The Piston Pro X is not the right rack for everyone.
-A few honest considerations.
+The Piston Pro X isn't the right rack for everyone.
+A few honest considerations before you click buy.

 The Pivot v3 Is Next